Trump to meet with the New York Times after abruptly canceling talk

 “Trump turned to NBC News President Deborah Turness at one point,” Politico reported, “and told her the network won’t run a nice picture of him, instead choosing ‘this picture of me,’ as he made a face with a double chin.”

-According to the New York Post, Trump began the meeting by berating CNN chief Jeff Zucker, saying, “I hate your network, everyone at CNN is a liar, and you should be ashamed.”
+According to the New York Post, Trump began the meeting by berating CNN chief Jeff Zucker, saying, “I hate your network.
+Everyone at CNN is a liar, and you should be ashamed.”

 A source for the tabloid described the exchange as a “firing squad,” but with Trump doing the firing.